 Iris Sanders shared that she had a $211 decrease in her monthly utility bill.

-Because of the work that CROSS provided, three (3) of the homeowners were finally eligible to apply for federal/state weatherization funds.
+Because of the work that CRM provided, three (3) of the homeowners were finally eligible to apply for federal/state weatherization funds.

 Plymouth Mayor Brian G. Roth has reported, that because of this rehab ministry with persons of color, the racial divide in our community is being bridged.

-Subscribe to receive updates about Coastal Carolina Rebuilding Ministry delivered right to your inbox.
+Subscribe to receive updates about Carolina Rebuilding Ministry delivered right to your inbox.